Surigao City: Etymology

 Many linguists hypothesized differing origins of the name "Surigao".
 If the root word was taken to be sulig ("sprout" or "spring up"), then Surigao may have derived from suligao ("spring water"), likely referring to the Surigao River (known as "Suligaw" in Mandaya) that empties at the northern tip of the island of Mindanao.
 Early historical accounts record the name of the river as Suligao, Surigao, or Zurigan.

 Historians also theorized "Surigao" is derived from Visayan surogao or suyogao, meaning "water current".
 From suyog (also sulog or surog), "current".
 Other Visayan words derived from the same root include Sinulog, Sulu and Tausug (Suluk).

-Another popular legend tells a story about Visayan fishermen who went adrift at the mouth of today's Surigao River after a storm wrecked their boats.
-Unable to sail back to sea, they were forced to stay, unaware of the natives nearby.
-Soon docile villagers found them and took them to their chieftain Solibao.
-The fishermen were allowed to remain in the village until they could rebuild their boats.
-After much patience and painstaking work to restore their boats' seaworthiness, they sailed back home with provisions from their generous hosts.
-The fishermen shared their story with their folks about a beautiful place they now named Solibao, in honor of the village chief.
-Some of the men eventually returned and settled in the area.

 The town was renamed Caraga after its founding, derived from the word calagan, from the Kalagan people, whose name means "people of the [fierce/brave] spirit".
 The Italian adventurer Giovanni Francesco Gemelli Careri, who published a book of travel in the country, cited Francisco Combes, S.J. as a source in saying that Calagan is derived from the two Visayan words, kalag for soul and an for people.
 Today, Caraga is the official name referring to the entire Region XIII, created through Republic Act No. 7901 on February 25, 1995, making it the newest region in the Philippines.

 History

 The site around Surigao was settled early on, even before the Spanish conquest.
 Fishing villages dotted along the coast facing the Hinatuan Passage while Mamanwa tribes inhabited the interior highlands.
 The confluence of three major bodies of water- Pacific Ocean, Surigao Strait and Mindanao Sea made Surigao a strategic location, although its historical importance waxed and waned as other parts of the archipelago were explored and developed.
+Surigao was then a territory of the precolonial kingdom of Butuan.
+Surigao was region where the precolonial settlements of Butuan, such as the settlements of Anao-aon and Bilang-Bilang, were located at, as they supplied the kingdom with timber, seafood, and salt, in exchange for the gold that was produced in the capital.